rosenberg9/computational_astrobiology_belgrade/README.md

 # PLATO Light Curve Classification Pipeline
 ![MASS-UBMATF](https://img.shields.io/badge/MASS--UBMATF-Computational_Astrobiology_2026-blue)

+## Background

+### The PLATO Mission
+**PLATO** (PLAnetary Transits and Oscillations of stars) is an upcoming European Space Agency (ESA) mission dedicated to discovering and characterizing exoplanets.
+Its primary objective is to find Earth-like planets orbiting within the habitable zones of Sun-like stars.
+To achieve this, PLATO will perform ultra-high-precision, long-term photometry to detect planetary transits.
+Crucially, the mission also focuses on asteroseismology—measuring the tiny acoustic oscillations of the host stars—to determine stellar masses, radii, and ages with unprecedented accuracy.

+### PSLS: Simulating the Universe
+The **PLATO Solar-like Light-curve Simulator (PSLS)** is a specialized software tool developed to generate highly realistic synthetic light curves that mimic exactly what the PLATO cameras will see.
+PSLS physically models stellar granulation, acoustic oscillations, and magnetic activity like starspots and flares.
+Furthermore, it injects realistic instrumental artifacts, including photon noise, telemetry gaps, and the spacecraft's drift.
+This provides a rigorous testing ground for data pipelines.

+### Project Motivation
+Detecting an Earth-sized planet around a Sun-like star requires identifying a brightness drop of barely 0.01%.
+In raw data, this tiny signal is constantly fighting against noise, aggressive stellar activity (which creates sudden upward spikes) and spacecraft thermal drift (which creates slow, wandering baselines and sudden mask-update jumps).

+Traditional detection algorithms often struggle to disentangle these overlapping astrophysical and instrumental signals.
+This project tries to solve that problem.
+By using PSLS to generate a massive, labeled dataset of messy light curves, we can directly evaluate how well modern machine learning handles the noise.
+Specifically, this repository conducts a head-to-head comparison between Deep Learning architectures (1D Convolutional Neural Networks learning directly from waveforms) and classical Machine Learning (Random Forests relying on expert-engineered features) to determine the most robust strategy for next-generation exoplanet discovery.

 This repository contains a Computational Astrobiology project for classifying synthetic PLATO mission light curves.
 The workflow generates physically motivated stellar light curves with PSLS, injects astrophysical events, corrects instrumental drift, and trains machine-learning models to identify four event classes:

 | Class | Label | Meaning |